10 Crazy Online Ideas That Actually Work - Nokristart - Nokristart - Learn Everyday

 4. WhereisGeorge.com

 We are always told to wash our hands after handling money because we don't know where the money has gone.
-Now you can find out where your money has gone just by logging on to WheresGeorge.com.
-With this website, you can track your money by entering zip codes and currency serial numbers.
-If the person who had the bill before you has already done so, you'll be able to see where your money went.
+You can find out where your money has gone by logging on to WheresGeorge.com.
+This website lets you track your money by entering zip codes and currency serial numbers.
+If the person who had the bill before you has already done so, you can see where your money went.
 If the next owner does the same, you'll also be able to see where the bill is.
-The website currently tracks nearly 200 million invoices worth over a billion US dollars.
+The website tracks nearly 200 million invoices worth over a billion US dollars.

 5. PickyDomains.com